Euro zone bond markets back on rate hike watch

 LONDON, Nov 11 (Reuters) - European bond markets on Thursday were again positioning for an early European Central Bank rate hike next year, a day after data showing the biggest annual rise in U.S. consumer prices in 31 years boosted U.S. rate hike bets.

-After selling off sharply together with U.S. Treasuries after Wednesday's U.S. inflation numbers, euro zone bonds were calmer in early trade.
+After selling off sharply with U.S. Treasuries when Wednesday's inflation data showed the U.S.consumer price index jumped 6.2% year-on-year in October, calm returned to euro zone bonds.
 U.S. markets were closed for a holiday.

-Still, 10-year bond yields were around two basis points higher across the bloc DE10YT=RR, FR10YT=RR, firmly above lows hit in the past week as central banks including the ECB talked down aggressive market pricing on rates.
+Still, 10-year bond yields across the bloc DE10YT=RR, FR10YT=RR held above lows hit in the past week as central banks including the ECB talked down aggressive market pricing on rates.

 Money-market pricing also reflected a swing back to investors positioning themselves for rate hikes coming sooner rather than later.

-Eonia futures dated to the ECB's September 2022 meeting fully price in a 10 bps rate rise ECBWATCH, having earlier this week positioned for a move in December next year.
+Eonia futures dated to the ECB's September 2022 meeting fully price in a 10 bps rate rise ECBWATCH, having earlier this week positioned for a move in December 2022.
+They also priced in a strong chance of second 10 bps hike by end-2022.

 U.S. money markets now price a first Fed interest rate increase by July.
 FEDWATCH